Knives Out: Development

-Director Rian Johnson first conceived of Knives Out after the completion of his first feature film, the low-budget thriller Brick (2005).
+Director Rian Johnson first conceived of Knives Out after the completion of the low-budget thriller Brick (2005), his first feature film.
 His idea was influenced by film adaptations of books by detective fiction writer Agatha Christie that he enjoyed as a child.
 Johnson referred to Alfred Hitchcock's advice on plot development for guidance, which said conventional whodunits too often relied on formulaic suspense, especially a climactic plot twist, to culminate the story.
 Once he had determined the story's goal, Johnson began conceiving ideas for the plot structure, mainly a framework of tonal shifts he devised to incite tension in the story.
 The director said his greatest challenge was modernizing a genre studios deemed too antiquated for release.

-Johnson planned to draft Knives Out after the release of his science fiction thriller Looper (2012) but he suspended the project when Lucasfilm hired him to direct Star Wars: The Last Jedi (2017).
+Johnson planned to draft Knives Out after the release of his science fiction thriller Looper (2012), but he suspended the project when Lucasfilm hired him to direct Star Wars: The Last Jedi (2017).
 His experience witnessing the intense culture war backlash to The Last Jedi became another source of inspiration for the Knives Out story.
 Johnson began scriptwriting by January 2018, immediately after finishing his press tour for The Last Jedi, in a process lasting between six and seven months, depending on the source.
 When Johnson showed a finished draft to friends, he recalled the response was cynical because the director's motivations were poorly understood.
-Johnson took the film's name from a Radiohead song, saying it was a good title for a murder mystery.
+Johnson took the film's name from the Radiohead song of the same name, saying it was a good title for a murder mystery.
+He took the name Harlan Thrombey from a 1981 Choose Your Own Adventure whodunit, Who Killed Harlowe Thrombey?

 Media coverage of Knives Out gives conflicting accounts of the film's funding.
 One report circulated by Deadline said MRC secured the script in an auction hosted by Creative Artists Agency and FilmNation to investors at the 43rd Toronto International Film Festival.
 Johnson's longtime collaborator Ram Bergman disputed this account; according to him, no auction was held and MRC was always the intended financier because of its sustained success with mass-market films by auteurs—directors who wield significant autonomy over the artistic vision of their projects.
 MRC financed the film's $40 million budget and generous back-end compensation for Bergman, Johnson, and Daniel Craig, per the condition of their agreement.
 For Knives Outs commercial distribution, MRC partnered with Lionsgate, which was trying to recover from a year of mediocre box office showings and purchased a partial share of the distribution rights.